Equal Opportunity Act

 Download the Equal Opportunity Act 2010 quick guide for an overview of the Act.

-Or visit Victorian Discrimination Law, our digital resource for practice guidance, case law and analysis of anti-discrimination laws in Victoria.
+Or visit Victorian Discrimination Law, our digital resource for practice guidance, case law and analysis of discrimination, sexual harassment, vilification and victimisation law in Victoria.

 What are exceptions, exemptions and special measures?